Why Should You Consider PPA for Speech Language Resources?

 - Pragmatic/Social Skills Disorders affect the ability to understand how language is used in social contexts.
 In other words, the ability to functionally use vocabulary and respond appropriately to social interactions is disrupted in these cases.
 Some examples of challenges in social/pragmatic communication include difficulties initiating and maintaining conversations, understanding non-verbal cues and emotions, as well as considering and interpreting other’s communication intent and behaviors.

-In addition to individual therapy treatment, in some cases, providing interventions in group format is recommended, as this allows for teaching and practice of skills and their application in vivo.
+- In addition to individual therapy treatment, in some cases, providing interventions in group format is recommended, as this allows for teaching and practice of skills and their application in vivo.
 PPA’s Social Understanding & Relationship Fundamentals (SURF) Groups work on a number of social and communication skills needed for social success.
 Groups are provided throughout the school year and during the summer as an abridged, intensive program.
 Learn more about social skills groups and registration.
-Details and registrations about our summer camps.
+Details and registration for our summer camps.

 - Abnormalities in voice pitch, loudness, quality or resonance affecting speech intelligibility and effective communication skills are categorized as Voice Disorders.
 These difficulties can also be helped with therapy.